 - No absence excuses a student from making up class work missed.
 Students should realize that undue absences may adversely affect their grades.

-- In the event a student is absent for a prolonged period of time it is expected that contact will be made with the respective instructors immediately to advise the instructor of this absence and the reasons for it.
-The instructor may then decide whether or not the student may continue in the class or withdraw.
+In the event a student is absent for a prolonged period of time it is expected that contact will be made with the respective instructors immediately to advise the instructor of this absence and the reasons for it.
+The instructor may then decide whether or not the student may continue in the class or if it’s in the student’s best interest to withdraw.
 It should be noted that failure to make this contact and follow through with the decisions made at this time could result in the student receiving a grade of “F” or “NP” in the class.

 While an instructor may drop a student who has poor attendance, it is the student’s responsibility to officially drop the class through myGateway.
 Failure to officially withdraw within the published deadlines may result in the assignment of a substandard grade.
 Refer to the Class Schedule for further instructions on “How to Add/Drop a Class.”